ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

    a.
 Besides the ``send_field`` values, there are 8 buttons available for the user.
 In ``ipc_ARM.c`` one can choose what happens when pressing the buttons.

    b.
-Below each button is a status indicator that can be triggered also in ``ipc_ARM.c`` if one likes to have a feedback for the button actions.
+Below each button is a status indicator that can be triggered also in ``ipc_ARM.c`` if one likes to have feedback for the button actions.
 See ``/* Bit 2 - My_Button_1 */`` in the right picture below for example usage.

   ..  _javascope_mybuttons: